-For 26 years, HECAT has focused on research, development, engineering, and the manufacturing of effective equipment, processes, and procedures for cleaning the complex internals of compact heat exchangers used in many forms of transportation; such as, Air Conditioning Evaporators and Condensers, Transmission and Engine oil coolers, Hydraulic Circuits & Lines, Radiators, and Heater Cores.

-HECAT applies patented chemical and physical techniques to produce equipment capable of cleaning such components of particulates and residues; that if not properly removed, will contaminate a repaired system and potentially cause a repeat failure.
-Our successful history has come from years of supplying commercially available and specialty application tools, chemicals, and procedures that efficiently and effectively get the job done right the first time; and by offering unrivalled warranty coverage and technical support.
+Since 1982, HECAT[®] has focused on research, development, patents, engineering, and the manufacturing of effective equipment, processes, and proven procedures for cleaning the complex internals of compact heat exchangers used in many forms of transportation; such as, Air Conditioning Evaporators and Condensers, Transmission and Engine oil coolers, Hydraulic Circuits & Lines, Radiators, Heater Cores, and the Cooling System.
+Our successful history has come from years of supplying commercially available, private branded, and specialty application tools, chemicals, and procedures that efficiently and effectively get the job done right the first time; and by offering unrivalled warranty coverage and technical support.